What are short term climate changes?

 - What happened in the ocean?

 - How was animal life affected by the El Niño phenomenon?

-- In which direction does wind blow during an El Niño event?
+- Describe what happens with wind directions during an El Niño event.

-- In which direction does current go during an El Niño event?
+- Describe what happens with current directions during an El Niño event.

 - How is a La Niña different from an El Niño?